 PSEG in Focus

-Headquartered in Newark, PSEG (PEG) is a Utilities stock that has seen a price change of 12.47% so far this year.
+PSEG (PEG) is headquartered in Newark, and is in the Utilities sector.
+The stock has seen a price change of 13.81% since the start of the year.
 The parent company of PSEG Power and Public Service Electric & Gas Co.
-Is currently shelling out a dividend of $0.47 per share, with a dividend yield of 3.21%.
-This compares to the Utility - Electric Power industry's yield of 2.89% and the S&P 500's yield of 1.92%.
+Is currently shelling out a dividend of $0.47 per share, with a dividend yield of 3.17%.
+This compares to the Utility - Electric Power industry's yield of 3% and the S&P 500's yield of 1.87%.

-In terms of dividend growth, the company's current annualized dividend of $1.88 is up 4.4% from last year.
-Over the last 5 years, PSEG has increased its dividend 4 times on a year-over-year basis for an average annual increase of 4.99%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-PSEG's current payout ratio is 58%.
-This means it paid out 58% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.88 is up 4.4% from last year.
+PSEG has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 4.99%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+PSEG's current payout ratio is 58%, meaning it paid out 58% of its trailing 12-month EPS as dividend.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 It's important to keep in mind that not all companies provide a quarterly payout.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, PEG is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report